raspberrypilearning/editor-emoji-animation/en/step_8.md

 ➡️ Make your own animation
 --- /task ---

-Now it is time for you to get creative and make your own animation!
+Now it's time for you to get creative and make your own animation!
 Here are some ideas for inspiration:

-+ Change the background - use different colours or draw some shapes
++ Change the background — use different colours or draw some shapes
 + Use your own emojis
 + Specify the coordinates where you want each emoji to appear
 + Use the frame number to specify when your emoji appears